 Job sharing offers an alternative approach that can be particularly practical at the various phases of an individual’s working life.

-Dividing a job position has also advantages for the society, i.e return on education.
+Dividing a job position also has advantages for society, i.e return on education.

 Two employees can achieve more than one alone.
 They work as a team in a close cooperation combining skills and knowledge.
 They bring different skills and views, maybe additional networks and can act in place of the other one, in case of unforeseen absence.